WhiteTomX/MSTeamsChannelSyncer/README.md

 - [ ] Full synchronization on changes
 - [ ] Delta synchronization on changes
 - [ ] Two way sync
+- [ ] Also sync the Roles of users

+## Required Configuration

+The AppSettings must contain the following settings:

+- `SourceTeamId`
+- `SourceChannelId`
+- `TargetTeamId`
+- `TargetChannelId`

+How to obtain will be added when that is know.

 ## Architecture